Men's rights movement in India: Divorce and child custody laws

 The men's rights activists in India claim that the divorce and child custody laws are biased against men.
 They say that this allows divorced wives to stop men from seeing their children for long periods of time.
 They have said that alimony should not be granted if the wife is the primary earner of the family and the law should see men capable of bringing up children.

 In India, child custody is granted to the father only if the mother is mentally unstable or has left home leaving behind the child.
 At present, the matter custody in case of divorce is governed by two laws: Guardians and Wards Act, 1890 and Hindu Minority and Guardianship Act, 1956.
 But, both laws do not have any provisions for shared parenting or joint custody.
 Under the Evidence Act, 1872, if a child is born within a marriage or within 280 days of dissolution of a marriage, then the child is considered legitimate and is entitled to child support and inheritance.
 At present, DNA paternity tests do not take precedence over this law.
 The courts may still choose to ignore the genetic evidence and ask a non-biological parent to pay for child support.
 An organisation named Children's Rights Initiative for Shared Parenting (CRISP) has demanded better child access laws and has called the current custodial laws gender-biased.
 It has demanded amendments to the Guardians and Wards Act be amended to make shared parenting mandatory.
+Only 25% of men involved in marital conflicts were allowed visitation rights by courts to see their children, which are frequently disregarded by the child's mother, according to a 2025 study by the Ekam Nyaay Foundation to examine the effects of parental alienation in India.

 Swarup Sarkar of Save Family Foundation has speculated that now two out of three Indian couples actively share parenting.
 Kumar Jahagirdar, president of CRISP, has noted a growth in men who are the primary caregivers in the family.